Virtual Cave

 Helictites

 Helictites are formed by calcite-laden waters seeping through tiny pores in the rock.
 Hydrostatic pressure forces a small amount of the solution out, carbon dioxide is lost, and calcite is deposited.
 Growth continues through a tiny, central capillary chanel, which the solution flows through via hydrostatic and capillary pressure to emerge and deposit calcite at the tip.
+In higher flow conditions it can come out the tip and travel back along the length of the helictite, making it thicker.

 The twisted shapes are due to many factors, including: